1.73 Meters To Feet

 Understanding the Metric and Imperial Systems

 Before jumping into the conversion, it's essential to understand the underlying systems.
-The metric system, officially known as the International System of Units (SI), is a decimal system based on multiples of 10.
+That's why the metric system, officially known as the International System of Units (SI), is a decimal system based on multiples of 10.
 It's characterized by its simplicity and consistency, with units like meters (m) for length, kilograms (kg) for mass, and seconds (s) for time.
 Its widespread adoption stems from its ease of use and international standardization.

 Converting 1.73 Meters to Feet: The Calculation